larammerce/docs/8.x/core-concepts/README.md

 ### Project installation

-After cloning the project, it is time to install the **requirements** and launch the project, to launch Larammerce need to install and run the requirements listed in the table below on the system.
+After cloning the project, it is time to install the **requirements** and launch the project, to launch Larammerce needs to install and run the requirements listed in the table below on the system.

 Title | Description
 ------|-----------------